tstellanova/rv3028c7-rtc/README.md

 ## Running examples

-- `rpil` demonstrates some basic interactions with the RTC, using a Raspberry Pi platform.
+- [`rpil`](./examples/rpil.rs) demonstrates some basic interactions with the RTC, using a Raspberry Pi platform.
 This can be run with `cargo run --example rpil` from the linux command line.
+- [`muxit`](./examples/muxit.rs) demonstrates talking to two RTCs (with the same i2c address) via a TCA9548A-like i2c mux.
+See the [high-level wiring diagram schematic](./res/dual-rtc-schematic.pdf).

 ## Testing